seikaikyo/DOUGA/README.md

 ## Contributing

-Your contributions are welcome!
-Please open an Issue to discuss your proposed changes before making a pull request.
+Contributions are welcome.
+Please open an Issue for discussion before making any significant changes.

 ## License